yavuztas/yavuztas.github.io/_posts/2019-07-27-continers-inversion-of-control-and-dependency-injection.markdown

 date:   2019-07-27 14:45:00
 categories: java oop
 tags: featured
-excerpt: In this post, we will mention <b>containers</b>, <b>inversion of control</b> and <b>dependency injection</b> and give some examples about how they are applied in a simple way.
+excerpt: In this article, we will mention <b>containers</b>, <b>inversion of control</b> and <b>dependency injection</b> and give some examples about how they are applied in a simple way.
-image: "/assets/images/header-java-3.png"
+image: "/assets/article_images/2019-07-27-continers-inversion-of-control-and-dependency-injection/containers-ioc-di.png"
-image2: "/assets/images/header-java-mobile.png"
+image2: "/assets/article_images/2019-07-27-continers-inversion-of-control-and-dependency-injection/containers-ioc-di-mobile.png"
+image-position: right
+image2-position: center
 ---
 #### Overview
-This is the **second** post of the series [Spring Framework Fundamentals](https://github.com/yavuztas/java-spring-fundamentals){:target="blank"}.
+This is the **second** article of the series [Spring Framework Fundamentals](https://github.com/yavuztas/java-spring-fundamentals){:target="blank"}.

-In this post, we will mention *containers, inversion of control and dependency injection* and give some examples about how they are applied in a simple way.
+In this article, we will mention *containers, inversion of control and dependency injection* and give some examples about how they are applied in a simple way.
 ### What is Containers?
 Containers in computer science, are special structures that contain child objects as well as are responsible for managing their life-cycle.
 Although there may be different types of containers classified by how they **access**, **store** and **traverse** the objects inside, the most common behavior is, they **create**, **alter** and **remove** these child objects on purpose.
 On the wild, this purpose is mostly to be a framework for solving specific business problems or at least providing a way to solve them with ease.